technoreck/GoSecure/README.md

 ## Contact

 If you have any questions or feedback, please feel free to reach out to the project maintainers:

-@technoreck
+- Mahendra Kumar: @technoreck
-@shunux-stuxnet
+- Nitya Nand Jha: @shunux-stuxnet

 ---

-With this README, users and potential contributors will have a comprehensive understanding of your GoSecure project, its features, and how to use it effectively.
-Make sure to keep the README up-to-date as the project evolves and welcome contributions to improve the tool!
+Including a "Collaborators" section in the beginning of the README highlights the individuals who have contributed to the project and gives proper credit to the developers behind GoSecure.